 The Court is the term traditionally used for the Royal Family’s administration and household and today employs approximately 130 people.
 The Court consists of employees divided into four royal households.
-The largest royal households are HM The Queen’s Household and TRH The Crown Prince and The Crown Princess’s Household.
-In addition to this, there are TRH Prince Joachim and Princess Marie’s Household and HRH Princess Benedikte’s Household.
+The largest royal households are The Court of HM The Queen and The Court of TRH The Crown Prince and The Crown Princess.
+In addition to this, there are The Court of TRH Prince Joachim and Princess Marie and The Court of HRH Princess Benedikte.

 Get an overview of the various departments of the Royal House in the administrative organizational diagram.

 Via the tab page below, you can read about the different departments of the administration in HM The Queen's Household, TRH The Crown Prince and The Crown Princess' Household, TRH Prince Joachim and Princess Marie's Household, HRH Princess Benedikte's Household and external departments.

 The Lord Chamberlain’s Office is the secretariat for HM The Queen.
 The office is in charge of all the arrangements for official functions, such as state visits at home and abroad, dinners and luncheons, and court ceremonies, including presentation of credentials by ambassadors as well as their farewell audiences.
 Under the management of the Master of Ceremonies, the Secretariat’s employees carry out detailed planning of the official events.

 The Communications Office